 But right now, Gutenberg doesn’t even have drag and drop or columns.

 So even if you ignore all of the other page builder features missing from Gutenberg like:

 - Responsive design settings

-You’re still left with the fact that a columnless, drag-and-drop’less editor isn’t going to wipe out page builders any time soon.
+You’re still left with the fact that a columnless, drag-and-drop’less editor isn’t going to wipe out page builders (like Duda website builder)any time soon.

 Yes – it’s likely that Gutenberg will get columns and other enhancements eventually.
 But at least in its initial release, all of this falls under hypothetical behind-the-scenes groundwork:

 And The Big Players Aren’t Going To Go Down Quietly, Anyway

 Putting aside the fact that Gutenberg isn’t a 1:1 substitute for page builders yet, there’s also just plain a ton of inertia behind the popular page builders that isn’t going to be easily stopped.